 Section 1.
-Introduction .
-32 Section 1.1 This chapter describes your coverage for Part D drugs Section 1.2 Basic rules for the plan's Part D drug coverage Section 2.
-Fill your prescription at a network pharmacy or through the plan's mail-order service .
-33 Section 2.1 To have your prescription covered, use a network pharmacy Section 2.2 Finding network pharmacies Section 2.3 Using the plan's mail-order services Section 2.4 How can you get a long-term supply of drugs?
+Introduction 32 Section 1.1 This chapter describes your coverage for Part D drugs Section 1.2 Basic rules for the plan's Part D drug coverage Section 2.
+Fill your prescription at a network pharmacy or through the plan's mail-order service 33 Section 2.1 To have your prescription covered, use a network pharmacy Section 2.2 Finding network pharmacies Section 2.3 Using the plan's mail-order services Section 2.4 How can you get a long-term supply of drugs?
 Section 2.5 When can you use a pharmacy that is not in the plan's network?
 Section 3.
-Your drugs need to be on the plan's Drug List .
-36 Section 3.1 The "Drug List" tells which Part D drugs are covered Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List Section 3.3 How can you find out if a specific drug is on the Drug List ?
+Your drugs need to be on the plan's Drug List 36 Section 3.1 The "Drug List" tells which Part D drugs are covered Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List Section 3.3 How can you find out if a specific drug is on the Drug List ?
 Section 4.
-There are restrictions on coverage for some drugs .
-37 Section 4.1 Why do some drugs have restrictions?
+There are restrictions on coverage for some drugs 37 Section 4.1 Why do some drugs have restrictions?
 Section 4.2 What kinds of restrictions?
 Section 4.3 Do any of these restrictions apply to your drugs?
 Section 5.
-What if one of your drugs is not covered in the way you'd like it to be covered? .
-38 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered 38 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted Section 5.3 in some way?
-39 occion 7.5 high?
+What if one of your drugs is not covered in the way you'd like it to be covered?
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+39 Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
 40 Section 6.
-What if your coverage changes for one of your drugs? .
+What if your coverage changes for one of your drugs?
 41 Section 6.1 The Drug List can change during the year Section 6.2 What happens if coverage changes for a drug you are taking?
-11 0 0

-2019 Evidence o of Coverage for Anthem Blue Cross MedicareRx Standard (PDP) ge 31 Section 7.
+2019 Evidence o of Coverage for Anthem Blue Cross MedicareRx Plus (PDP) ge 31 Section 7.
 What types of drugs are not covered by the plan? .
 42 Section 7.1 Types of drugs we do not cover Section 8.
 Show your plan membership card when you fill a prescription .
 43 Section 8.1 Show your membership card Section 8.2 What if you don't have your membership card with you?
 Section 9.
 Part D drug coverage in special situations .
-4 4 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by Original Medicare?
+44 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by Original Medicare?
 Section 9.2 What if you're a resident in a long-term-care (LTC) facility?
 44 Section 9.3 What if you are taking drugs covered by Original Medicare?
-44 Section 9.4 What if you have a Medigap (Medicare supplement insurance) policy with prescription drug coverage? /15 Section 9.5 What if you're also getting drug coverage from an employer or retiree group plan?
-Section 9.6 What if you are in Medicare-certified hospice?
+44 Section 9.4 What if you have a Medigap (Medicare supplement insurance) policy with prescription drug coverage?
+45 Section 9.5 What if you're also getting drug coverage from an employer or retiree group plan?
+45 Section 9.6 What if you are in Medicare-certified hospice?
 Section 10.
 Programs on drug safety and managing medications .
-46 Section 10.1 Programs to help members use drugs safely Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 40 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications
+46 Section 10.1 Programs to help members use drugs safely Section 10.2 Drug Management Program (DMP) to help members safely use their opioid